 The International Development (IDEV) Council is a student-run organization at the School that is committed to enhancing the international development specialization to meet students’ needs, enrich students’ development worldview, assist in students’ professional development and facilitate a sense of community among international students.
 The Council is a link between the School and students, and also provides additional learning and networking opportunities for current IDEV students and alumni.
 It also partners with the Center for International & Security Studies at Maryland (CISSM) to organize weekly CISSM Global Forums that highlight important security and development issues.

 International Security and Economic Policy Council

-The International Security and Economic Policy (ISEP) Council is a student organization that works to enhance the academic, professional and social experience of ISEP students at the University of Maryland School of Public Policy.
+The International Security and Economic Policy (ISEP) Council is a student organization that works to enhance the academic, professional and social experience of ISEP students at the School.
 The ISEP Council is a forum for students to discuss relevant issues and acts as a liaison with the School’s faculty and administration.
 It organizes networking, professional development and educational opportunities for the SPP community and sends a weekly newsletter listing events of interest around Washington, DC.
 The ISEP Council seeks to foster a stronger sense of community between ISEP students, alumni and faculty.

 International Student Council

 Established at the end of 2015, the International Student Council is a student organization aimed at supporting international students and promoting culture and diversity on the UMD campus.
-Events include academic and work field workshops.
-Experience sharing panels with alums, happy hours, potlucks and many more cultural events.
+Events include academic and work field workshops, experience-sharing panels with alums, happy hours, potlucks and other cultural events.
 All international students are by default members of the council.
 However, the events are not exclusive and all are welcome to join.
-There will be fun activities coming up soon, and the council looks forward to meeting each and every one of you.
+There will be fun activities coming up soon, and the council looks forward to meeting each and every one of you!